David Howarth (author): World War II

-After graduating from the University of Cambridge, he became a war correspondent for BBC radio at the start of World War II.
-Howarth joined the Navy after the fall of France.
-He served in the Special Operations Executive (SOE) and helped set up the Shetland Bus, an SOE operation manned by Norwegians running a clandestine route between Shetland and Norway.
-He was second in command at the Naval base in Shetland.
+From there, he was recruited in 1941 by the Secret Intelligence Service and Special Operations Executive (SOE) and helped set up the Shetland Bus, an SOE operation crewed by Norwegians running a clandestine route between Shetland and Norway.
+He was second in command at the Naval base in Shetland, first based at Lunna House then subsequently mainly at Scalloway, and stayed in this role for the remainder of the war.
+He arranged operations with the relevant authorities, procured the necessary equipment (including developing innovative ways of arming and disguising the fishing boats used for the first two years of operations), and took particular care over the needs of the Norwegian sailors undertaking the missions.
 For his contributions to espionage operations against the German occupation of Norway, he received King Haakon VII's Cross of Liberty.
 The King also made Howarth a Chevalier First Class of the Order of St Olav.
+He finished the war as a Lieutenant Commander.